marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Why git?

 Versioning code is not a new problem.
-Alternatives to git, such as [subversion (svn)](https://subversion.apache.org/), [concurrent versions system (cvs)](http://savannah.nongnu.org/projects/cvs), [perforce](http://www.perforce.com/) are "old" vcs softwares.
+Alternatives to git, such as [subversion (svn)](https://subversion.apache.org/), [concurrent versions system (cvs)](http://savannah.nongnu.org/projects/cvs), [perforce](http://www.perforce.com/) are “old” vcs softwares.
 Wether git is better than those softwares or not will not be discussed here.
 However let’s list some of the attractive features provided by git:

 * free/open source/binaries available for all major platforms
 * decentralized